dashed-slug/wallets/readme.txt

 11. **Capabilities settings** - Since version 6.0.0, all settings are neatly organized into tabs, both for the plugin and for its premium extensions.

 == Changelog ==

+= 6.1.0 =
+- Add: New option "Admin must approve withdrawals".
+When on, pending withdrawals must be approved by an admin in the Transactions list screen using the "Approve" batch action.
+- Add: The frontend "VS amounts", i.e. the equivalent amounts expressed in "VS currencies", are now shown with a number of decimals that is configurable by the admin.
+- Add: Admin can now search transactions by TXID.
+- Fix: Admin can now search for cancelled or failed transactions.
+- Fix: When filtering posts, all enabled filters are now shown in bold and with ARIA accessibility attributes.
+- Add: For pending withdrawals, admin can view the results of withdrawal pre-checks.
+- Fix: Daily withdrawal counters for currencies are now correctly enforced at all times.
+- Add: Daily withdrawal counters are now visible in the profile screen of each user.
+- Add: For pending withdrawals, developer can add withdrawal pre-checks with action `wallets_withdrawal_pre_check` and with filter `wallets_withdrawals_pre_check`.
+- Fix: When showing `[wallets_account_value]` shortcode without any enabled "VS currencies", the account value is now shown as '?' and not 'Undefined ?'.
+- Fix: Documentation updated to reflect changes in premium plugin payment method and added mention to new Paywall extension.
+- Fix: Improved logging for wallet adapters cron task.
+- Fix: Added guard clause in currency icons cron task to protect against missing returned data from remote service.

 = 6.0.0 =
 - Change: Sourcecode rewritten from scratch and modernized for PHP7.x compatibility: Namespaces, callbacks, etc.